Apply for an Electronic Card Trading License in Dubai

 Provide passport copies, visa page, and a business plan if requested

-Receive your trade licence, typically within 3 to 7 working days
+Receive your trade license, typically within 3 to 7 working days

 Open a corporate bank account with a UAE-based bank